RubysWork/15-466-f23-base3/README.md

 This is a 3d bullet hell rythem game. you need to avoid the white bullets and get the orange bullet to keep survive.
 Let's see how long you can last！

-`rgb(9, 105, 218)`(the minus score is not a bug, it's a part of the design.
+(the minus score is not a bug, it's a part of the design.
 In order to show my bgm, I didn't set a game fail status.)

 **Screen Shot:**